 - Google trends – 10% of the index score.

-The Fear and Greed index is not 100% accurate and is not an ideal tool to understand the sentiment in the market to calculate entries and exits.
+The Crypto Fear and Greed index is not 100% accurate and is not an ideal tool to understand the market’s sentiment to calculate entries and exits.

 As trading and investing are emotionally consuming activities, traders that adopt hodling strategies are the most exposed to worrying.
 Tools such as the Fear and Greed index may encourage investors to frequently trade in and out of stocks.

 Whether you are going for short term or long term investments, in cryptocurrency, anything can happen.
 No cryptocurrency index can grant 100% accuracy, and it’s best to use more than one indicator before establishing your strategy.